maxzheng/great-life-guide/double.md

 >   taking your **Pomodoro** timer.
 You tried to follow (**Flow**) him, but he is **Faster** with his tiny hobbit feets
 >   (**Tiny Habits**).

 Now, close your eyes, and replay the story in your mind, and say the words from the list out loud as you do.
+Try to do it in reverse too.
 Congrats, you have just mastered the technique!
 The story can be as long as you need to remember an unlimited # of items.
 The beauty of this is that you will be able to remember the story for a long time with just one iteration.
 To make it more memorable, re-iterate with more vivid and wild images and make sure there is a strong link from one word to the next.

-To learn a new language or any one-to-one mapping, you can simply use the link part without the story.
+To learn a new language or any one-to-one mappings, you can simply use the link part without the story.
 The French word for chair is chaise.
-We can easily remember that by imagining a chair chasing (chaise) us.
+You can easily remember that by imagining a chair chasing (chaise) you.

 ### #4 Locations

-[Loci Method](https://en.wikipedia.org/wiki/Method_of_loci) uses locations to associate to ordered or unordered information that you want to remember.
-Location can be things in your room, your office, your body, your neighborhood, or anything else that you know intimately.
+[Loci Method](https://en.wikipedia.org/wiki/Method_of_loci) uses locations to associate ordered or unordered information that you want to remember.
+Locations can be things in your room, your office, your body, your neighborhood, or anything else that you know intimately.
 The idea is to put what you want to remember to each location by doing a one-to-one mapping.